 Will Kratz of Timber Wolf Logging earned the first trophy of the day with a virtuoso performance in chainsaw tree felling.

 Will dropped his tree just 5 inches from the target to take home the hardware.

-Page 2 of 3 - Next up was a pair of chainsawing events that saw two familiar faces emerge victorious.
+Next up was a pair of chainsawing events that saw two familiar faces emerge victorious.